NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/ReactVtkjsTooling/README.md

   - vtkjsToolsMPRZoomManipulator
 4. Make appropriate events fire to an eventWindow on the viewport.
 The eventWindow can be interacted with internally or accessed through the react-vtkjs-viewport's API, allowing a parent application to consume and react to these events.
 5. Most importantly an imageRendered event is fired when the viewport changes in a way that means the theoretical annotation layer (TBC) knows when to trigger an update.

+6. Also fixed a texture generation issue on painting segmentations in 3D in apps sharing data between cornerstone and vtkjs. https://github.com/cornerstonejs/cornerstoneTools/pull/1167

 Next Steps: